Brilord/Transparent-AI-Client/TECHNICAL_README.md

 2. The crash reporter now flips `uploadToServer`, but it still points at a placeholder URL.
 Wiring it to a real backend (or disabling uploads entirely) will avoid noisy network errors.
 3. Tag filters are single-select and not persisted.
 Consider multi-select filters, saved views, or tag suggestions based on frequency.
 4. Most destructive operations rely on blocking `alert`/`confirm`.
 A non-blocking toast/notification system would improve UX, especially when many quick edits are performed.
 5. There are no automated tests.
-Consider unit tests around `saveLinks()` / `loadLinks()`, sync watcher behavior, and window snapping math.
+Consider unit tests around `saveLinks()` / `loadLinks()`, sync watcher behavior, and the window movement/resizer math.
 6. Many IPC handlers swallow errors; surfacing failures back to the renderer would improve UX when file dialogs fail or sync folders disappear.

 ---